-Figure 13.8g Disinfection Unit
+Figure 13.7g - Disinfection Unit

-- D. The construction criteria for subsurface drip dispersal OWTS includes the following - 1.
-Dripline can be trenched (by hand or with a trenching machine) into narrow, shallow trenches or plowed directly into the soil (with a vibratory plow or other insertion tool) and backfilled without gravel or geotextile. - To the extent possible, systems should be designed for the dripline lateral to follow the contour.
-However, whenever drip lines cannot follow the contour, distribution network driplines with Pressure Compensating (PC) emitters shall be installed in grid patterns to accommodate irregularly shaped sites or landscape irrigation applications. - Valves must be readily accessible for service and/or inspection.
+- D. The construction criteria for subsurface drip dispersal OWTS includes the following: - 1.
+Dripline can be trenched (by hand or with a trenching machine) into narrow, shallow trenches or plowed directly into the soil (with a vibratory plow or other insertion tool) and backfilled without gravel or geotextile. - 2.
+To the extent possible, systems should be designed for the dripline lateral to follow the contour.
+However, whenever drip lines cannot follow the contour, distribution network driplines with Pressure Compensating (PC) emitters shall be installed in grid patterns to accommodate irregularly shaped sites or landscape irrigation applications. - 3.
+Valves must be readily accessible for service and/or inspection.
 All valve boxes must be protected from gopher soil movement.
 A detail of the valve box must be included on the plans.
 Specify concrete, hardware wire or similar bottom. - 4.
-A ground cover (turf, fruit trees or other appropriate landscaping) must be planted

-- over the drip field after installation to provide additional treatment, prevent erosion and increase wastewater reuse through plant evapotranspiration. - 5.
+A ground cover (turf, fruit trees or other appropriate landscaping) must be planted over the drip field after installation to provide additional treatment, prevent erosion and increase wastewater reuse through plant evapotranspiration. - 5.
 Fill material may only be placed above native soil for soil cover, and shall not be used to meet required soil depth minimums.
 The system designer shall describe the type of fill to be placed in terms of texture and structure, the depth and method of ripping before placement.
-No part of the subsurface drip dispersal field may be located where the site slope exceeds twenty (20) percent when fill is used. - 6.
+No part of the subsurface drip dispersal field may be located where the site slope exceeds 20 percent when fill is used. - 6.
 Owners should avoid activities that might damage the drip tubing or compact the soil. - 7.
-After the #189 septic electrical inspection has been completed by the Building Inspector, a startup inspection must be scheduled with the system designer, installer, service provider and the Permit Authority. - E. The performance well criteria for subsurface drip dispersal OWTS includes the following: - 1.
-A minimum of four performance wells shall be installed around the drip dispersal field. - a.
-One performance well shall be located 10 feet upslope of the system to a minimum depth of 24 inches below the drip line depths. - b.
-One of more performance wells shall be located 10 feet down slope of the system to a minimum depth of 24 inches below the drip line depths. - c.
-Two performance wells shall be located 25 feet down slope of the system to a minimum depth of 24 inches below the drip line depths.
+After the final electrical inspection of the associated building/electrical permit is approved by the Building Inspector, a startup inspection must be scheduled with the system designer, installer, service provider and the Permit Authority Well and Septic Section staff. - E. The performance well criteria for subsurface drip dispersal OWTS includes the following: - 1.
+A minimum of 4 performance wells shall be installed around the drip dispersal field. - a.
+1 performance well shall be located 10 feet upslope of the system to a minimum depth of 24 inches below the drip line depths. - b.
+1 or more performance wells shall be located 10 feet down slope of the system to a minimum depth of 24 inches below the drip line depths. - c.
+2 performance wells shall be located 25 feet down slope of the system to a minimum depth of 24 inches below the drip line depths.
 See Figure 11.6.

-13.9 Pretreatment Units
+13.8 Pretreatment Units